‘Please help us bring Nancy Guthrie home,’ FBI pleads as search stretches into third day

 A family member called 911 around noon Sunday to report her missing, Nanos said, and homicide detectives were sent to the home.

-“Something that they told me about that scene made me believe that there’s more than just a missing person,” Nanos said about the decision to set in motion a criminal investigation.
-“We still hope she’s alive, and we continue with those missions of search and rescue.”
+“Something that they told me about that scene made me believe that there’s more than just a missing person,” Nanos said about the decision to start a criminal investigation.

 Officials do not know what time she was taken, Nanos said.